SoftIron/sibench/docs/source/best-practices.rst

 * Process death: on Linux, the OOM Killer in the kernel will terminate processes that take too much memory with a SIGKILL.
 Since this is not a signal that can be caught, there is no warning or error when it occurs.
-(The systemd script should start a new copy of the server immediately though, so the Sibench ndoe will be usable for a new benchmark run with no further action.
+(The systemd script should start a new copy of the server immediately though, so the Sibench node will be usable for a new benchmark run with no further action.

 At the start of each run, Sibench determines how much physical memory each node